vinceau/slp-realtime/README.md

 > The brains _and_ the brawn of [Project Clippi](https://github.com/vinceau/project-clippi).

 This library provides an easy way to subscribe to real-time [Slippi](https://github.com/project-slippi/project-slippi) game events as they happen.
-Rebuilt from the ground up using [RxJS Observables](https://rxjs-dev.firebaseapp.com/guide/overview), the power to subscribe to any and every event is in your hands.
+Built using [RxJS Observables](https://rxjs-dev.firebaseapp.com/guide/overview), the power to subscribe to any and every event is in your hands.

 ## Highlights

-- Go file-less.
-Read directly from Slippi Dolphin, the relay, or a console.
+- Read directly from Slippi Dolphin or a relay/console.
-- Custom combos.
-Easily add combo parameters and output Dolphin-compatible JSON files.
+- Custom combo detection with flexible filtering options.
 - Powerful [RxJS Observable](https://rxjs-dev.firebaseapp.com/guide/overview) and Stream API.

 ## Installation